camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 We use the same procedure to handle the loss of both active and passive regions.
 For clarity, this section focuses on the scenario where the passive region is lost while the active region remains operational.
 The same procedure will be valid in case of active region loss.

-**Temporary Loss Scenario:** If a region loss is temporary—such as from transient network issues—Zeebe can handle this situation without initiating recovery procedures, provided there is sufficient free space on the persistent disk.
+**Temporary Loss Scenario:** If a region loss is temporary — such as from transient network issues — Zeebe can handle this situation without initiating recovery procedures, provided there is sufficient free space on the persistent disk.
 However, processing may halt due to a loss of quorum during this time.

 #### Key Steps to Handle Passive Region Loss

 1. **Traffic Rerouting:** Use DNS to reroute traffic to the surviving active region.
 (Details on managing DNS rerouting depend on your specific DNS setup and are not covered in this guide.)
 2. **Failover Phase:** Temporarily restores Camunda 8 functionality by removing the lost brokers and handling the export to the unreachable Elasticsearch instance.
 3 **Failback Phase:** Fully restores the failed region to its original functionality.
 This phase requires the region to be ready for the redeployment of Camunda 8.

 :::caution